dustin-archive/lifesaver-sass/README.md

 Just like passing multiple properties you can pass multiple units.
 This is useful for fallbacks.

+With LifeSaver ems and rems are represented in pixel values based on a base font size of 16 pixels and then converted during compilation.

 Note: the units are output in the order you define them.
 Order is critical if you want your fallback units to work.

 ```scss